nhsx/open-source-policy/open-source-policy.md

 | **An internal code review has been completed** ||
 | Has a colleague reviewed the code for sensitive data content and security vulnerabilities? |**Mandatory** action|

-*The documentation is [© Crown copyright](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government 3.0 licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)*.
+*This documentation is [© Crown copyright](http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/) and available under the terms of the [Open Government 3.0 licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)*.